 THIRD, take the other end, the one coming out of the back, and bring it over the top of the knot and into the center.
 Squeeze the ends together.
 When it rises for the second time the gaps will be filled in and you’ll have a beautiful roll.

 - Add lukewarm, not hot, water to the yeast.
 Test it on your wrist, it shouldn’t feel hot.

 - Add a pinch of sugar to the water and yeast, if it doesn’t get foamy after a couple of minutes, throw it out and start again.

-Sour Cream Yeast Knots
+Sour Cream Yeast Rolls